bigfanoftim/bigfanoftim.github.io/spring/spring-security/component-based-security-configuration/content.md

-# WebSecurityConfigurerAdapter가 아닌 component-based security configuration
+# WebSecurityConfigurerAdapter가 아닌 component-based security configuration 방식으로 Spring Security Filter 구현

 > In Spring Security 5.7.0-M2 we deprecated the WebSecurityConfigurerAdapter, as we encourage users to move towards a component-based security configuration.